 Location.
 Rural drivers typically pay less for their insurance than urban drivers.
 The fewer motorists you encounter while driving, the lower your accident risk.

 Driving record.
 The longer you go without an accident, the more likely you are to get a lower rate.
 If you have any recent accidents or tickets on your record, see if your provider offers a discount for completing a defensive driving course.
-By proving your worth on the road, you might be able to bring down your rate.
+Proving your worth on the road might bring down your rate.

 Age and driving experience.
 Providers consider young and inexperienced drivers riskier on the road.
 If you’re aged under 25 or new to driving, ask a parent or family member if they’re willing to add you to their policy for potentially lower rates, or consider a policy where you get a telematic “black box” installed.
 This monitors your driving and can lower your premiums if you’re young but a reliable driver.